thehyve/delphyne/docs/code_mapper.rst

 When possible, it is recommended to use the `restrict_to_codes` argument to load mappings only for the source codes that will be actually used in the transformations, thus limiting memory usage.

+`delphyne`'s Wrapper provides a ready-to-use :mod:`~src.delphyne.model.mapping.code_mapper.CodeMapper` instance under the attribute `code_mapper`.
+You can use it to create a mapping dictionary inside a transformation script as follows:

 .. code-block:: python

-   mapping_dict = self.code_mapper.generate_code_mapping_dictionary(
+   mapping_dict = wrapper.code_mapper.generate_code_mapping_dictionary(
             'ICD10CM', restrict_to_codes=['R51', 'T68', 'B36.0'])

-If the same mapping dictionary is going to be used in several transformations, it is more efficient to instantiate it as a wrapper attribute since repeated dictionary creation can take up considerable time.
+If the same mapping dictionary is needed in several transformations, it might be more efficient to instantiate it as a wrapper attribute and reuse it, since the dictionary creation can take up considerable time.
 This is especially true for long `restrict_to_codes` lists, or when no `restrict_to_codes` argument is provided.

 Using a mapping dictionary
 ----------------------------